web3labs/quorum-sample/README.md

-# Quorum Token Sample
+# Quorum Token Java Sample

 This project demonstrates the creation and management of a private token on a Quorum network.

-Quorum privacy is also used - only certain members of the network are privy to the token that has been created.
+Quorum privacy is used, only certain members of the network are privy to the token that has been created.

-It is written in Java using [web3j](https://web3j.io) behind the scenes which is maintained by [Web3 Labs](https://www.web3labs.com).
+It is written in Java using [web3j](https://web3j.io) which is maintained by [Web3 Labs](https://www.web3labs.com).